 Just need quick advice on what size board to get for your kid?
-Use our Beginner Size Guide for Kids HERE
+Use our Beginner Size Guide HERE

 Looking for more information on choosing your first skateboard?
 Please read on.